 - In a large bowl whisk together batter; milk, cream, sugar, starch, chia, flax, cinnamon, vanilla extract, and salt.
 Let batter sit for 10 minutes to thicken.

 - Place bread in oven on center rack and bake for 35–40 minutes or until top is golden and firm to touch.
-Let it cool 15 minutes before removing from pan.
+Let cool 15 minutes before removing from pan.

 - While the bread is baking, make the glaze.
 Combine ingredients together in small saucepan and cook on medium heat.
 Whisk until smooth.
 Reduce to low or set aside until ready to serve.
 Do not let glaze cool before serving.

-- If you bread loaf is not holding well with extra glaze on top, then place the loaf back in the oven for an additional 5-10 minutes.
+- If bread loaf is not holding well with extra glaze on top, then place the loaf back in the oven for an additional 5-10 minutes.

 Make ahead – The batter can be made a day ahead.
 Bread needs to be soaked for 15- 20 minutes before baking.

 Size of bread– If are using small bread slices, you might need to add a few extra slices to batter.
-Total amount of bread will be anywhere between 390-400 grams.
+Total amount of bread will be between 390-400 grams.

 - Category: breakfast